Capacities vs Heptabase: Which is Better in 2026?

 Is Capacities better than Heptabase?

 It depends on your needs.
-Capacities offers 8 key features including Typed object system (Books, People, Topics, Projects, custom types) and Daily notes with automatic date linking, while Heptabase provides 8 features including Infinite spatial canvas for visual knowledge organization and Cards and whiteboards as building blocks.
+Capacities offers 7 key features including Object-based organization (define your own entity types) and Networked backlinks and automatic connections, while Heptabase provides 7 features including Infinite spatial whiteboards for visual mapping and Atomic notes with networked backlinks.
 Capacities uses a freemium model with a free tier, while Heptabase is paid with free access available.
 Choose based on which features and pricing model align with your requirements.

 Is Capacities cheaper than Heptabase?

-Capacities is cheaper, starting at $10/month compared to Heptabase's $12/month.
+Capacities doesn't have standard paid plans, while Heptabase starts at $9.99/month.
 Both tools offer free tiers, so you can try each before committing.
 Always check the official websites for the most current pricing.

 Can I use Capacities and Heptabase together?

 Yes, many users combine Capacities and Heptabase in their workflow.
-Capacities excels at typed object system (books, people, topics, projects, custom types), while Heptabase shines with infinite spatial canvas for visual knowledge organization.
+Capacities excels at object-based organization (define your own entity types), while Heptabase shines with infinite spatial whiteboards for visual mapping.
 Using both allows you to leverage the strengths of each tool, though this means managing two subscriptions — though free tiers can help manage costs.

 What's the main difference between Capacities and Heptabase?

-While both are productivity tools, Capacities emphasizes typed object system (books, people, topics, projects, custom types), whereas Heptabase is known for infinite spatial canvas for visual knowledge organization.
+While both are productivity tools, Capacities emphasizes object-based organization (define your own entity types), whereas Heptabase is known for infinite spatial whiteboards for visual mapping.
 The best choice depends on your specific workflow and feature priorities.